lastboy/test-unit-reporter/README.md

     + implement report method (optional)

-See ./src/reporter/junit reporter for more information
+See ./src/reporter/junit and ./src/reporter/jasmine reporters for more information